 Do you want your legacy to be one where the Southern Resident orcas die?

 Or do you want your legacy to be that of the leader who brought the Orcas back from the brink of extinction?

 The Southern Resident Orcas need food! @GovInslee, your legacy can be the leader who brought the Orcas back from the brink of extinction — or the one who let them die.
 It’s a clear choice: begin breaching the four lower Snake River Dams this year and return the lower Snake to a free flowing river.

 I support returning the lower Snake River to a free flowing river by telling the Army Corps of Engineers to bulldoze through the earthen portion of the four lower Snake River Dams, starting this year, in order to help our Orcas recover from the brink of extinction by making salmon readily available!
 Chinook salmon need access to historic spawning and rearing habitats.
 The past 30 years of costly band-aid efforts and promises of recovery have failed both fish and Orcas.
 The time to act is now!

 Sample Facebook post on your own profile

-This summer, our Southern Resident Orcas told us of their story of hunger and grief.
+During the 2018 summer, our Southern Resident Orcas told us of their story of hunger and grief.
 I watched with sorrow and a feeling of helplessness.
-But I’ve learned that it’s possible to return the lower Snake River to a free flowing river by bulldozing through the earthen portion of the four lower Snake River Dams starting in 2018, in order to help boost the supply of Chinook salmon.
+But I’ve learned that it’s possible to return the lower Snake River to a free flowing river by bulldozing through the earthen portion of the four lower Snake River Dams starting this year, in order to help boost the supply of Chinook salmon.